Odhynn/naerk/content/Events/Battle of Clegonai.md

 In the brief pause that followed, Ulsath resuscitated some of the fallen.

 The second wave was led by a Neothelid Overlord, moonbeasts, and the Crimson Death.
-As Aileen fired her artillery spells into the aberration lines, Ulsath drew on the primal magic of the ley lines; unfortunately this resulted in a mishap, causing the band and 29 footsmen around them to be struck by a *Harm* spell.
+As Aileen fired her artillery spell barrages into the aberration lines, Ulsath drew on the primal magic of the ley lines; unfortunately this resulted in a mishap, causing the band and 29 footsmen around them to be struck by a *Harm* spell.
 [[Harr-hundun]], the Haruspex of Yast in Athalaar, suddenly appeared in the aberrant vanguard before them.
 A magical *Storm of Vengeance* wracked their positions, thundering and raining.
-As Ulsath revived the fallen to hold the line, Aileen dispelled the storm as well as 5 spells off Harr-hundun before the dread forces crashed onto the fortifications.
+As Ulsath revived the fallen to hold the line, Aileen dispelled the storm as well as 5 spells off Harr-hundun before its dread forces crashed onto the fortifications.

-Harr-hundun paralyzed Ulsath, and Wo Cho ran up the wall to face him, but was outmatched.
+Harr-hundun paralyzed Ulsath, and Wo Cho ran up the wall to face it, but was outmatched.
 Shrugging off Aileen's battering blasts, the Haruspex of Yast ripped Wo Cho's harrowed curse from him, reportedly so that it might be able to escape the Harrowlands.
 With all the soldiers dead around her, Ulsath drew upon the ley lines once more to flip the tide with a violent storm of primal energy.
 It was then that Dr.Vivek's automata rolled into the fray.

-Seizing upon Harr-hundun's distraction from this development and wishing to deny him the power of her own and Ulsath's harrowed curse, Aileen shapechanged into a Storm Giant, grabbed unconscious Wo Cho in one hand and bloodied Ulsath in the other, and dimension-doored to the backlines.
+Seizing upon Harr-hundun's distraction from this development and wishing to deny it the power of her own and Ulsath's harrowed curse, Aileen shapechanged into a Storm Giant, grabbed unconscious Wo Cho in one hand and bloodied Ulsath in the other, and dimension-doored to the backlines.
 Faced with fearful odds and no way to claim the rest of its prize, Harr-hundun retreated through its temporary path in the astral plane, to lick its wounds upon its rusty throne back in the haunted Athalaari Harrowlands.

 During the 3rd phase of the battle, the aberration hordes threw themselves against the walls to no avail.
 As Ulsath pummeled the hordes with her wintry wrath and Aileen, shapechanged into a dragon, breathed fire upon them from behind the automaton lines, their numbers dwindled until they were finally obliterated.